RSA says ex-Irish boss failed to set aside enough money to cover claims

-DUBLIN Former RSA Ireland boss Philip Smith failed to set aside enough money to cover potential insurance claims, contributing to the British insurer having to inject 200 million pounds into its Irish arm in 2013, a lawyer for RSA said on Wednesday.
+DUBLIN, March 11 Former RSA Ireland boss Philip Smith failed to set aside enough money to cover potential insurance claims, contributing to the British insurer having to inject 200 million pounds ($302 million) into its Irish arm in 2013, a lawyer for RSA said on Wednesday.

 Smith, pursuing a constructive dismissal case against RSA in Dublin this week, has said he was directed by RSA group executives to release over 250 million euros in reserves over several years to support underperforming parts of the wider group.